realpython/python-guide/docs/scenarios/web.rst

 ---------
 `Chameleon <https://chameleon.readthedocs.org/>`_ is an HTML/XML template engine for Python.
 It’s designed to generate the document output of a web application, typically HTML markup or XML.

-The language used is page templates, originally a Zope invention [1], but available here as a standalone library that you can use in any script or application running Python 2.5 and up (including 3.x and pypy).
+The language used is page templates, originally a Zope invention, but available here as a standalone library that you can use in any script or application running Python 2.5 and up (including 3.x and pypy).
 It comes with a set of new features, too.

 The template engine compiles templates into Python byte-code and is optimized for speed.
 For a complex template language, the performance is very good.

-Here is an example of a template tags in Chameleon:

 The *page templates* language is used within your document structure as special element attributes and text markup.
 Using a set of simple